jmjuanes/icons/README.md

 # Mochicons

+## What is Mochicons?

+**Mochicons** is a collection of hand-made and open source SVG icons that you can use in your web projects.
+Each icon has been designed in a 24x24 grid with a stroke width of 2px and a minimum padding of 2px.

+Our icons can be easily integrated in your project just copying the SVG code or using one of our packages.

-## Using icons
+## Using Mochicons

-The easiest way for using Mochicons is downloading or copying the icon that you need from the [icons](https://github.com/jmjuanes/mochicons/tree/main/icons) folder of this repository.
+The easiest way for using Mochicons is downloading or copying the icon that you need from the [icons](/icons) folder of this repository.
+Each icon consists in a `<svg>` tag and a single `<path>`.

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24" width="24" height="24">